tikv/website/content/blog/how-tikv-reads-writes.md

 ### PD

-Each TiKV reports the information of all Regions to Placement Driver (PD), so that PD is aware of the Region information for the entire cluster.
+[Placement Driver (PD)](https://tikv.org/docs/3.0/concepts/architecture/#placement-driver) is the cluster manager of TiKV.
+Each TiKV reports the information of all Regions to PD, so that PD is aware of the Region information for the entire cluster.
 Based on this, a Region routing table is formed as shown below:

 {{< figure
     src="/img/blog/tikv-read-write/region-routing.png"